Meet Britain's Skype families

 These three British women all have foreign partners who have not been allowed to come and live in the UK.

-Visa rules introduced in 2012 say British citizens must show they earn at least £18,600 per year to sponsor their non-European spouse's visa.
+Visa rules introduced in 2012 say British citizens must show they earn at least £18,600 a year to sponsor their non-European spouse's visa.

 Here's how the mothers keep up family life through Skype.